 - Let sit for about 5 minutes.

-- Slice your eggs, half lengthwise.
-Then, remove the yolk (the yellow part) and put them in a bowl.
+- Slice your eggs half lengthwise.
+Then, remove the yolk (the yellow part) and put it in a bowl.

-- use a fork and mash the yellow (the yolk) then add the mayonnaise, mustard, vinegar, salt, and pepper.
+- Use a fork, mash the yellow (the yolk), and then add the mayonnaise, mustard, vinegar, salt, and pepper.
 Mix well.

 - Using a spoon, scoop the yellow mixture back into the white part of the eggs.
 Sprinkle with paprika for a classic look.